Student Group Guide

 As part of remaining open to all GSD students, and in recognition that funds allocated to groups derive from the activities fee paid by students, GSD student groups cannot charge dues to their members.
 Groups may charge for admission to events in order to offset the cost of producing the event, but should endeavor to have the vast majority of group activities available without any additional cost to members.

-Groups may raise funds by selling merchandise.
-Seed funds to allow for initial purchase of merchandise to be sold can be borrowed through Student Forum through an application process to be launched on Engage mid Fall 2021.
-Note that part of this process includes approval of merchandise designs, particularly any use of the GSD or Harvard names or logos.
+Groups may choose to raise funds by selling merchandise.
+Seed funds to allow for initial purchase of merchandise to be sold can be borrowed through Student Forum.
+Note that part of this process includes approval of merchandise designs, particularly any use of the GSD or Harvard names or logos or modified versions thereof.

 Groups may seek funds from offices and centers at Harvard.
 These offices and centers must NOT be part of the GSD, with the sole exceptions of the Joint Center for Housing Studies and, during its application cycle each semester, the Racial Equity and Anti-Racism Fund.
 Each unit at Harvard may have its own internal process for requesting funds, including potential deadlines for application.
-Groups should notify [email protected] when beginning to seek external funds, as Student Affairs staff generally need to be involved in order for funds to be successfully transferred.
+Groups should notify [email protected] when beginning to seek external funds.
+Student Affairs staff generally need to be involved in order for funds to be successfully transferred, and to ensure compliance with financial policies.

 Groups may not seek sponsorship from offices, departments, and centers based at the GSD.
 Instead, the GSD has one unified approval process for seeking supplemental funds for special events, where costs necessarily exceed the amount able to be allocated to any one group by Student Forum.
-An application form will be available on Engage mid Fall 2021.
-The types of activities eligible for supplemental GSD funding may include conferences, symposia, keynote lectures, or other large special events.
+An application form will be available on Engage.
+The types of activities eligible for supplemental GSD funding may include hosting conferences, symposia, keynote lectures, or other large special events.
 Types of costs may include honoraria, technology, custodial services, and security services related to an event, etc.

-Engage is a student activities platform launched at the GSD in fall 2020.
-Engage is a browser-based way to manage student groups and government, and for all students to more easily connect with the groups and activities they’re interested in.
+Engage is a browser-based student activities platform, used to manage student groups and government and for all students to more easily connect with the groups and activities they’re interested in.

 In Engage, each student group has its own dedicated online presence.
 For many groups, this may mean no longer needing to maintain externally hosted sites, though external sites are still an option.
 In Engage, groups can update mission statements, leadership, and member rosters, and link to social media and other external presences.
 Groups can propose and be approved for events, and promote those events through an interactive events listing.
 Students can then add those events to their individual calendars.
 Groups can easily maintain files from year to year, communicate with membership, and even run leadership elections through Engage.
 Engage is also where group leaders go to register groups, apply for funding, and request payments/reimbursements.